rancher/docs/content/rancher/v2.6/en/admin-settings/cluster-templates/_index.md

 **Result:** The cluster template available from the **Apps & Marketplace** in Rancher's `local` cluster.
 It can now be used to deploy clusters.

+> **Note for Restricted Admin access:** If you are a restricted admin and don’t have access to the `local` cluster to perform the steps above, you may still add new RKE2 templates and manage cluster repositories from the Cluster Management page in Rancher.
+To navigate to the chart repository, go to the left navigation bar and click ☰ > Cluster Management >  Advanced > Repositories.

 # Creating a Cluster from a Cluster Template

 > **Prerequisites:**